 As you continue to improve your strength in those areas, your L-Sit will continue to improve over time–even if you have a week or two where it doesn’t feel that way.

 2. The Muscle-Up

 - We include stepwise progressions that help you work up to the muscle-up.
-Many of these progressions are outlined in our free muscle-up tutorial as well.

-- We train complementary exercises, such as pull-ups, dips, top position, reverse rows, and other complementary skills that eventually lead up to muscle-ups in a much less frustrating manner than if you were to spend all of your energy just working on the muscle-up.
+- We recommend complementary exercises, such as pull-ups, dips, top position, reverse rows, and other complementary skills that eventually lead up to muscle-ups in a much less frustrating manner than if you were to spend all of your energy just working on the muscle-up.

 By training in this manner, you’ll continue to make progress toward the muscle-up, even if you hit a bump in the road with the standard progressions.